 Amy has practiced with The Ellison Firm since September 1999.
 Her practice areas include real estate, entity formation, and commercial general business transactions.
 Amy is Board Certified in Commercial Real Estate Law by the Texas Board of Legal Specialization.

-Amy and her husband, Rich, a scientist who works for the Texas Engineering Experiment Station (TEES) at the Process Engineering R&D Center, relocated to College Station in 1999.
-Amy is a board member and past President of the Brazos Valley Food Bank.
-She is an active member of Christ United Methodist Church.
-Amy and Rich have twin boys, and they enjoy cooking, biking, reading and camping together.
+Amy and her husband, Rich, a scientist who works for the Texas A&M System, relocated to College Station in 1999.
+Amy has been a board member and past President of the Brazos Valley Food Bank.
+She is a member of Friends Congregational Church.
+Amy and Rich have twin boys, and they enjoy cooking, biking, reading and exploring together.

 - Miami University, B.A.
 Economics and Political Science, cum laude, 1990